LynLynHol/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for the owner,the group owner and all other users without changing regular files
-This script creates a directory with permissions 751in the currently working directory This script changes the group owner of hello to school
+This script creates a directory with permissions 751in the currently working directory This script changes the group owner of hello to school This script changes the owner to vincent and the group owner to staff